oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_module.rst

                                             <div>When a bare metal or virtual machine instance boots, the iPXE firmware that runs on the instance is configured to run an iPXE script to continue the boot process.</div>
                                             <div>If you want more control over the boot process, you can provide your own custom iPXE script that will run when the instance boots.
 Be aware that the same iPXE script will run every time an instance boots, not only after the initial LaunchInstance call.</div>
                                             <div>The default iPXE script connects to the instance&#x27;s local boot volume over iSCSI and performs a network boot.
 If you use a custom iPXE script and want to network-boot from the instance&#x27;s local boot volume over iSCSI the same way as the default iPXE script, use the following iSCSI IP address: 169.254.0.2, and boot volume IQN: iqn.2015-02.oracle.boot.</div>
-                                            <div>If your instance boot volume type is paravirtualized, the boot volume is attached to the instance through virtio-scsi and no iPXE script is used.
-If your instance boot volume type is paravirtualized and you use custom iPXE to network boot into your instance, the primary boot volume is attached as a data volume through virtio-scsi drive.</div>
+                                            <div>If your instance boot volume attachment type is paravirtualized, the boot volume is attached to the instance through virtio-scsi and no iPXE script is used.
+If your instance boot volume attachment type is paravirtualized and you use custom iPXE to network boot into your instance, the primary boot volume is attached as a data volume through virtio-scsi drive.</div>
                                             <div>For more information about the Bring Your Own Image feature of Oracle Cloud Infrastructure, see <a href='https://docs.cloud.oracle.com/iaas/Content/Compute/References/bringyourownimage.htm'>Bring Your Own Image</a>.</div>
                                             <div>For more information about iPXE, see http://ipxe.org.</div>
                                                         </td>